conan-io/conan-io.github.io/_posts/2022-04-20-New-conan-release-1-47.markdown

  }
 </script>

-Conan 1.47 is out!
-- New [conf] to inject arbitrary C++ flags to packages
-- Meson Improvements , including Android cross-build
-- Preliminar support for CMakePresets.json
-- New Bazel templates
-- Support for latest Xcode, iOS, etc
-- New MSBuild templates

 We are pleased to announce that [Conan 1.47 is out](https://github.com/conan-io/conan/releases/tag/1.47.0) and comes with some significant new features and bug fixes.
 We added new [conf] values to inject C/C++ flags